jitsi/lib-jitsi-meet/doc/API.md

     - `callStatsCustomScriptUrl` - (optional) custom url to access callstats client script
     - `disableRtx` - (optional) boolean property (default to false).
 Enables/disable the use of RTX.
     - `disabledCodec` - the mime type of the code that should not be negotiated on the peerconnection.
-    - `preferredCodec` the mime type of the codec that needs to be made the preferred codec for the connection.
+    - `preferredCodec` - the mime type of the codec that needs to be made the preferred codec for the connection.
+    - `useTurnUdp` - boolean property (default false).
+Enables use of turn over udp for jvb.
+It is disabled because not very useful (if the client can use udp, it likely can connect to jvb directly over udp too; but it can be useful to still enable udp turn when an udp turn is known to be whitelisted on a network)
     - `disableH264` - __DEPRECATED__.
 Use `disabledCodec` instead.
     - `preferH264` - __DEPRECATED__.
 Use `preferredCodec` instead.